CES 2021 preview: Straitlaced business laptops will be the hot status symbol

-Many of us radically changed the way we work in 2020, leaving the office behind and working primarily from home.
+CES 2021 is going to look a lot different in 2021, going entirely virtual for the first time.
+Many of us radically changed the way we work in 2020 too, leaving the office behind and working primarily from home.
 The idea of having a work computer at the office and a personal computer at home also went out the window, and now we're looking for our devices to do more and serve in multiple roles, further blurring the line between consumer and business computers.

 But because of the long development cycle of new laptops, desktops and tablets, no PC maker could realistically take these colossal shifts and engineer them into new products in time for CES 2021.
 What they can do is shift the narrative and emphasize new or updated products that are more appropriate for the current reality.